jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 ## Displaying Data Link Activity at Service, Peer and Protocol Level

-It is often useful to be able to display traffic at the level of the network stack we are interested in.
+It is often useful to be able to display traffic only at a certain level, we are interested in.
 The following example shows how to set activity level in `DataLinkVisualizer`.
 This simulation can be run by selecting the `ActivityLevel` configuration from the ini file.